Teddy Kollek: Second World War

 During World War II, Kollek tried to represent Jewish interests in Europe on behalf of the Jewish Agency.

 Cooperation with the USA

 In 1947–48, he represented the Haganah in Washington, where he assisted in acquiring ammunition for Israel's then-fledgling army.

 Kollek was a key figure in creating an alliance between the Mossad and the CIA during the 1940s and 1950s.
+In 1950, he accidentally encountered Kim Philby, whom he had known from his Vienna days, at the offices of the CIA, and warned James Angleton that Philby was a Soviet agent in the 30s.

 In national politics

 Kollek became a close ally of David Ben-Gurion, serving in the latter's governments from 1952 as the director general of the prime minister's office.

 Mayor of Jerusalem

-In 1965 Teddy Kollek succeeded Mordechai Ish-Shalom as Mayor of Jerusalem.
-On his motivations for seeking the mayor's office in Jerusalem, Kollek once recalled:

-I got into this by accident[...]
+In 1965, Kollek succeeded Mordechai Ish-Shalom as Mayor of Jerusalem.
+On his motivations for seeking the mayor's office in Jerusalem, Kollek once recalled: I got into this by accident [...]
 I was bored.
 When the city was united, I saw this as an historic occasion.
 To take care of it and show better care than anyone else ever has is a full life purpose.
 I think Jerusalem is the one essential element in Jewish history.
 A body can live without an arm or a leg, not without the heart.
 This is the heart and soul of it.

-During his tenure Jerusalem developed into a modern city, especially after its reunification in 1967.
-He was often called “the greatest builder of Jerusalem since Herod.”
+During his tenure, Jerusalem developed into a modern city, leading him to be described as "the greatest builder of Jerusalem since Herod."
 Kollek was re-elected five times, in 1969, 1973, 1978, 1983, and 1989, serving 28 years as mayor of Jerusalem.
-In a reluctant seventh bid for mayor in 1993, Kollek, aged 82, lost to Likud candidate Ehud Olmert.
+In a reluctant seventh bid for mayor in 1993, Kollek, aged 82, lost to Likud candidate and future prime minister of Israel Ehud Olmert.